 Status below RealTraffic will switch to "Waiting for RealTraffic..." after a moment (screenshot below).

 Start up the RealTraffic app.
-The status of RealTraffic as shown in LiveTraffic should change to "Fully connected" and QNH of the nearest airport should be displayed, which is information received from RealTraffic.
+The status shown should change to "Fully connected".
 (If status only changes to "Connected passively", then see below.)

 LiveTraffic is now receiving tracking data and will displaying the first planes after the usual buffering period has passed.